Tiffany & Co. flagship store: 21st century

 Starting in 2001, Yabu Pushelberg redesigned portions of the flagship store, reworking its second and fourth floors, and opening its fifth and sixth into public spaces.
 The renovation involved moving office spaces to other locations, expanding retail space from 32,500 to 40,500 ft2.
 While the renovation was initially scheduled to be completed in 2004, it was not actually finished until late 2006.
+A 2017 renovation added a cafe inside the building, quoted by news sources as finally allowing for a "breakfast at Tiffany"; the menu also includes a meal with that name.

+2020s renovation

-In 2020, Tiffany began a two-year renovation of 727 Fifth Avenue, and moved its store next-door to 6 East 57th Street.
-The four-story temporary store is called The Tiffany Flagship Next Door.
-It was built for Nike's Niketown store, there from 1996 to 2017.
-Tiffany had also previously used the space for a holiday pop-up.
-The building is owned by the Trump Organization, which owns Trump Tower, occupying the rest of the western half of the city block.
-The renovation process will involve a redesign of the building's interior spaces, and removal of a three-story rooftop addition built in 1980, and replace it with a new similarly-sized addition designed by OMA.
+In 2019, as the company LVMH was preparing to purchase Tiffany & Company, LVMH CEO Bernard Arnault toured the flagship store and was lost, which factored into his decision to remodel and brighten the store's interior.
+In 2020, Tiffany began a two-year renovation of 727 Fifth Avenue and relocated to a temporary store in the adjacent 6 East 57th Street, called The Tiffany Flagship Next Door.
+The four-story building at 6 East 57th Street was built for Nike's Niketown store, which occupied the space from 1996 to 2017, and had also been used by a Tiffany's pop-up store.
+At the time, the building was owned by the Trump Organization, which owns Trump Tower.
+During January 2020, workers moved more than 114,000 pieces of jewelry between the two buildings; the relocations were done quietly to prevent robberies.

+Exterior renderings of the renovated building were revealed in August 2020.
+The renovation process involved a redesign of the building's interior spaces, as well as the replacement of a three-story rooftop addition (built in 1980) with a similarly-sized addition designed by OMA.
 The renovation necessitated lifting a crane onto the building's roof, only the fourth time in the city's history that had occurred.
 A 105-ton crane, with assistance from another and eight trucks as counterweights, lifted a 66-ton crane onto the structure.

-In popular culture

-The store has been featured in multiple works of film and literature.
-These include Truman Capote's novella Breakfast at Tiffany's (1958) and the films Breakfast at Tiffany's (1961) and Sweet Home Alabama (2002).
+The project's interior designer, Peter Marino, added distinct design details within each room of the store.

+The main store reopened on April 27, 2023.
+Tiffany & Co. hosted a two-day party to celebrate the reopening.
+Upon the store's reopening, it was known officially as "The Landmark".
+Officials of LVMH said they intended for the store to cater to the "ultra-elite", and Tiffany's CEO Anthony Ledru said, "For us, the Landmark is now the lighthouse of the brand."
+The first art exhibit at the Landmark flagship store opened in March 2024.